co4s1/markov-music-classifier/readme.md

 <img src="https://github.com/co4s1/markov-music-classifier/blob/master/maps/bach_notes_and_durations_dna.png" width="450">

+Comparing Mozart’s note transition matrix heatmap and Bach’s note transition matrix heatmap, distinct structural differences can be observed.
+Both composers show a distinct center diagonal line.
+This means that composers favor small intervals over large leaps, making the probability of nearby notes being the next higher, hence making the diagonal line.
+Mozart’s pitch map has two distinct lines visible.
+The main line shows he moves by small transitions.
+The second line shows he frequently uses a leap of specific note difference.
+It’s so predictable that it literally draws a second path on the map.
+Mozart's main center axis also features faint vertical lines that drip from the main diagonal further away from the center axis, showing how as the pitch changes, Mozart is less likely to make the leap as it becomes bigger.
+Bach’s pitch map has a center axis diagonal line too.
+Bach’s graph also has distinct red squares scattered further away from the center line, indicating that Bach uses leaps much more frequently and has some favorite ones (the ones that are best seen in the heat map).
+These spots represent jumps from a very low note to a much higher note (or vice versa).
+However, the corners (top-left and bottom- right) are mostly occupied only in Mozart’s map.
+Meaning that when the music is at the very highest or very lowest notes, Mozart is more "repetitive" and stays in that zone longer than Bach.

 ## Conclusion
 Based on the results of this exploration, the extent to which a first-order Markov chain transition